Skip to main content

 Pocket has been a read-it-later staple for years.
 Mozilla's recent AI additions give it article summaries, key point extraction, and topic tagging.
 Uenough for casual readers who don't need heavy research features.

-The integration with Firefox is seamless, and the recommendation engine is genuinely good at surfacing interesting content.
+The integration with Firefox is smooth, and the recommendation engine is genuinely good at surfacing interesting content.

 Key features: